patrickfav/id-mask/README.md

 ### Performance

 IDMask requires a non-trivial amount of work to encrypt ids.
 The 8-byte-schema only needs to encrypt a single AES block (which should be hardware accelerated with most CPUs).
 The 16-byte schema is more expensive, since it requires encryption of an AES block, one HKDF expand and a HMAC calculation.
-According to the JMH benchmark, you can expect multiple hundreds encryption/decryption per ms. Compared to the performance HashIds, which is faster by a factor of about 1000, IDMask seems extremely slow, but in the grant scheme of things it probably doesn't make a difference if masking of a single id costs 2µs or 0.002µs.
+According to the JMH benchmark, you can expect multiple hundreds encryption/decryption per ms. Compared to the performance HashIds, which is faster by a factor of about 1000, IDMask seems extremely slow, but in the grant scheme of things it probably doesn't make a difference if masking of a single id costs 2µs or 0.002µs - there will be no performance bottleneck either way.

 #### JMH Benchmark

 Here is an benchmark done on a [i7-7700k](https://ark.intel.com/content/www/us/en/ark/products/97129/intel-core-i7-7700k-processor-8m-cache-up-to-4-50-ghz.html):

 ```
 Benchmark                                               Mode  Cnt      Score      Error  Units
-IdMaskAndHashIdsBenchmark.benchmarkHashIdEncode         avgt    3      2,313 ±   0,125  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkHashIdEncode         avgt    3      2,372 ±    0,282  ns/op
-IdMaskAndHashIdsBenchmark.benchmarkHashIdEncodeDecode   avgt    3      3,279 ±   0,182  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkHashIdEncodeDecode   avgt    3      3,396 ±    0,965  ns/op
-IdMaskAndHashIdsBenchmark.benchmarkIdMask16Byte         avgt    3   7500,178 ± 397,964  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkIdMask16Byte         avgt    3   7530,858 ±  761,871  ns/op
-IdMaskAndHashIdsBenchmark.benchmarkIdMask8Byte          avgt    3   1841,921 ± 199,976  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkIdMask8Byte          avgt    3   2863,481 ±  183,189  ns/op
-IdMaskAndHashIdsBenchmark.benchmarkMaskAndUnmask16Byte  avgt    3  14964,914 ± 702,110  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkMaskAndUnmask16Byte  avgt    3  15054,198 ± 2030,344  ns/op
-IdMaskAndHashIdsBenchmark.benchmarkMaskAndUnmask8Byte   avgt    3   4032,200 ±  23,610  ns/op
+IdMaskAndHashIdsBenchmark.benchmarkMaskAndUnmask8Byte   avgt    3   4707,021 ±  164,998  ns/op

 ```

 ### Encryption Schema